-The six-episode season will be set before the events of the famous film focuses on Gaston and LeFou.
+The six-episode season was due to set before the events of the famous film focuses on Gaston and LeFou.

-Luke Evans and Josh Gad will be reprising their respective roles as Gaston and LeFou from the 2017 live-action film.
-Emma Watson and Dan Stevens, who played Belle and the Beast, aren’t currently expected to be heavily involved other than in a potential guest spot.
+Luke Evans and Josh Gad were to reprise their respective roles as Gaston and LeFou from the 2017 live-action film.

-And composer Alan Menken, who scored the original animated movie, will return to write the music with lyrics from Tangled’s Glenn Slater.
+Composer Alan Menken, who scored the original animated movie, was to return to write the music with lyrics from Tangled’s Glenn Slater.